Hollywood Split: Description

 The interchange is the western terminus of SR 134 and the southern terminus of SR 170 and is also known as the interchange of the Hollywood Freeway and the Ventura Freeway.
 Motorists, especially visitors and newcomers to the Los Angeles area, find the interchange confusing for a number of reasons.

 The Hollywood Freeway runs north-south through the interchange, while the Ventura Freeway runs east-west; however, the numerical designations of these roads change as they pass through the interchange: the name "Hollywood Freeway" is attributed to US 101 south of the interchange and SR 170 north of the interchange, while "Ventura Freeway" is attributed to US 101 west of the interchange and SR 134 east of the interchange.
 Thus, a motorist following US 101 must change cardinal directions, while a motorist following the Hollywood Freeway does not.

 Additionally, the Ventura Freeway segment of US 101 has an east–west alignment, but is signed as a north–south highway due to the overall designation of US 101 as a north-south highway.
 Throughout the San Fernando Valley, the same onramp may be signed as both 101 North and 101 West or 101 South/101 East.
-Taken as a whole, this interchange can be considered part of a wrong-way concurrency.

-For motorists entering the interchange, the freeways' acute intersecting angles limits their ability to exit in certain directions of travel.
-For example, motorists approaching the interchange on northbound US 101 may continue on northbound US 101 (in a westerly direction) or northbound on SR 170 but not to eastbound SR 134; signage instead instructs drivers to use the previous exit at Vineland Avenue to make the connection to SR 134.
+For motorists entering the interchange, the freeways' acute intersecting angles limits their ability to exit in certain directions of travel due to missing ramps.
+For example, motorists approaching the interchange on northbound US 101 may continue on northbound US 101 (in a westbound direction) or northbound on SR 170 but not to eastbound SR 134; signage instead instructs drivers to use the previous exit at Vineland Avenue to make the connection to SR 134.